yuxuehui/VirtualPatient/README.md

 VirtualPatients is a physics platform that enables users to design and test treatment protocols for in-silico subjects with Diabetes Mellitus.
 It is simultaneously multiple things:

 1. A **lightweight**, **Pythonic**, and **user-friendly** patient simulation platform.
-2. A universal physics engine capable of simulating a wide range of individual differences and biophysiological phenomena.
+2. A universal biophysiological engine capable of simulating a wide range of individual differences and biophysiological phenomena.
 3. A tool to simulate and test treatment protocols identical to proposed clinical studies.
 4. A system to measure the impact on diabetes management and treatment.